WICG/direct-sockets/docs/explainer.md

 To simplify security analysis, the initial proposal only supports cases where the web app initiates communication with a remote host.

+Received packets will only be routed if they came from the remote address and port used when opening the socket.
+Other packets will be dropped silently.

 ```
 const options = {
     remoteAddress: 'example.com',